ARM-software/armnn/BuildGuideAndroidNDK.md

-# How to use the Android NDK to build ArmNN
+# How to use the Android NDK to build Arm NN

 - [Introduction](#introduction)
 - [Download the Android NDK and make a standalone toolchain](#download-the-android-ndk-and-make-a-standalone-toolchain)